chnmk/typelearner/README.md

 # typelearner

-A Vue single page application for language learning.
+A Nuxt single page application for language learning.

 Provides an interactive typing practice environment for random sentences fetched from [Tatoeba](https://tatoeba.org/).

 ![](/assets/preview.png "Preview")

 Please note that the main purpose of this project is webdev practice.
-I currently have no intent of turning it into a serious language learning tool.
+While I do have an intent of turning it into a viable language learning tool, it isn't my highest priority at the moment.

-This verion was built with Nuxt and Vuetify.
+This verion was built with Nuxt, Pinia and Vuetify.

 ### TODO

-- Words per minute metric
-- Russian interface
+- Interface localization
 - History scrolling
-- Authentication (?)
-- About page
+- Proper authentication
+- Scalability for new languages
-- Code refactoring
+- UI redisign
-- Better scalability and more languages support
+- Better metrics

 ## Nuxt 3 Minimal Starter